Why does lightning strike? And answers to 50 other weather questions

 Why is flooding worse in spring?

 When it warms up, snow melts and flows downstream.
 When this mixes with heavy rain, rivers can overflow and cause flooding.
-The Mississippi River overflowed in the spring of 2019, causing flood deaths in the Midwest.

 Can the weather make arthritis worse?